 - If you have some small text you want to read, try the SmartView video magnifier, located by the Large Print book collection on the Ground Floor of Central Library.

 - If your sight impairment qualifies you for membership of the Royal New Zealand Foundation of the Blind or equivalent, you will be eligible to borrow CDs and DVDs for free (overdues fees will still apply).
 Please bring notification from the Foundation or your health professional and eligilibity will be noted on your library account.

-- Explore our growing collection of Overdrive digital audio books and use your library card to download titles to your computer, transfer them to a MP3/WMA player, or burn selected books onto a CD for listening on the go.
+- Explore our growing collection of Overdrive & Borrowbox digital audio books and use your library card to download titles to your computer, tablet or smartphone.
 Check it out now.

 For the mobility disabled: